TencentARC/Open-MAGVIT2/README.md

 ## 📖 Implementations

-**Figure 1.** The framework of the Open-MAGVIT2 tokenizer, composed of an encoder, a lookup-free quantizer, and a decoder.
+**Figure 1.** The framework of the Open-MAGVIT2 tokenizer, composed of an encoder, a lookup-free quantizer (LFQ), and a decoder.

 <p align="center">
 <img src="./assets/framework.png">